Twelve Foot Ninja: 2016–2019: Outlier

 In November 2015, Twelve Foot Ninja announced they were working on their second album for release late 2016.
 At that time they leaked an early track from the studio called "One Hand Killing".
 A few weeks later they released a video clip for the same track.
 The band also started a PledgeMusic campaign to help raise funds for the making of the new album and to start advance pre-orders.
-When talking to Loudwire vocalist Kin said "It has its roots in the ‘Silent Machine’ album but we’re kind of experimenting with a few different things.
-There’s more emphasis on songs and the actual songwriting as opposed to just riffs".
+When talking to Loudwire vocalist Kin said "It has its roots in the 'Silent Machine' album but we're kind of experimenting with a few different things.
+There's more emphasis on songs and the actual songwriting as opposed to just riffs".

 On 19 July 2016, Twelve Foot Ninja announced the title and release date of their second album, Outlier, released on 26 August 2016.
 Outlier debuted at #1 on the Australian 100% Independent Album chart, #2 on the ARIA Australian Artist Chart, and #6 on the overall ARIA chart.
 In the US, Outlier debuted at #15 on Billboard's Alternative Rock chart and #3 on Billboard's Heatseeker chart.
 The band were personally selected by Disturbed to be their support act on the 2016 Australian tour.

 In April–May 2017, Twelve Foot Ninja toured Europe for the first time as a headliner.
 They sold out 5 of their 7 shows in the UK with strong numbers and some sold out shows in Holland, Germany, Switzerland, Czech Republic, Spain, and Italy.
 In July 2017, Twelve Foot Ninja announced their Monsoon Tour of Europe, India, and Nepal, book-ending the tour with headlining shows at Euroblast Festival in Cologne and Silence Festival in Kathmandu.

 In 2019, long-serving bassist Damon McKinnon departed from the band.

-2020–present: Vengeance, departure of Nik "Kin" Barker and indefinite hiatus
+2020–2024: Vengeance, departure of Nik "Kin" Barker, indefinite hiatus and disbandment

 On 27 May 2021, the band released a music video for the song "Long Way Home".
 It was announced that the song would feature on an upcoming album slated to be released in 2021.
 The second single, "Start the Fire", was released on 9 July 2021.
 The third single "Over and Out" was released on 9 September 2021.

 In October 2021, the album Vengeance was released and debuted at number 20 on the ARIA charts.

 On 17 December 2021, Nik Barker announced that he would depart the band in late 2022 after a final planned Australian tour and after a new vocalist is in place.
 The band have also announced an upcoming European tour for 2023 while in search for a new vocalist.

 On 12 July 2022, the band announced they were going on indefinite hiatus and cancelling all their upcoming tours in 2023.

+On 10 October 2023, the band soft-announced a new acoustics-only album (of an unknown title) via Bandcamp, by releasing a new single titled, "Everywhere I Look".

+On 11 July 2024, the band released their acoustic album, Mutant Dreams and Face Transplants: An Acoustic Experience, and also announced they had broken up.